flux2341/Aisling/README.md

 - put focus on the word input field after selecting 'edit' and 'new'

 ## Todo
+- find a way to build modules, let them have persistent data
+    - save and restore any variables they declare (besides those over-written by the entry)
 - 'x' button in search input to clear the search text
 - mass upload from txt, csv
 - have the input fields show up as the same size and at the same place as the view elements